andresebr/kumodd/README.md

 ## Caveats

+Google Drive permits duplicate file names within a folder, whereas Unix and Windows filesystems generally prohibit this.
+This causes missing files and mismatching metadata.
+This could be remedied by exporting to a logical forensic image format.

 Downloading native Google Apps docs, sheets and slides is much slower than non-native files, due to conversion to LibreOffice formats.